-What is the ccommitted minimum rate to reduce the scope of the investments considered prior to application of the investment strategy?
+What is the committed minimum rate to reduce the scope of the investments considered prior to the application of that investment strategy?

-The committed minimum rate of investment universe reduction for equity is 20%.
+The investment strategy guides investment decisions based on factors such as investment objectives and risk tolerance.
+The committed minimum rate of investment universe reduction for corporate bonds is 20%.